iq-coryp/documentation-testing/pages/api/cmi.md

 This method allows you find a purchase order based on the RQ business key, the visual ID by store seen on RQ printouts.

 This call is useful in the situation where a user has created a PO in RQ for a vendor.
-The vendor can get the PO data and product info to help with creation of shipping notifications.
+The vendor can get the PO data and product info to help with the creation of shipping notifications.

 #### Request